 The population already targeted is stored in the memory by workflow instance and by activity, i.e. two workflows started from the same template do not share the same log.
 On the other hand, two tasks based on the same incremental query for the same workflow instance will use the same log.

-The query is defined in the same way as for standard queries (refer to Creating a query ), but its execution is scheduled.
+The query is defined in the same way as for standard queries, but its execution is scheduled.

 If the result of an incremental query is equal to 0 during one of its executions, the workflow is paused until the query's next programmed execution.
 The transitions and activities that follow the incremental query are therefore not processed before the following execution.